kalebchisholm/photo-caption-generator/README.md

 2. Navigate into the newly cloned repository and install dependencies using ```npm ci```
 3. Run the app using ```npm start```
 4. Go to localhost:3000 in your web browser

+Important Note: You will need a ```.env``` file located in the root directory where you place your OpenAI API Secret Key.

 ## Wishlist (To-do)
 These are the things I would like to improve upon the app if I had the time to carry out: